vb64/vb64.github.io/cv/en/python.md

 My code for using relative paths in Django's extend and include tags, originally developed as a [plugin for Django versions 1.4 - 1.9](https://github.com/vb64/django.templates.relative.path), has been approved by the Django core team and is [included in the 1.10 release](https://github.com/django/django/commit/aec4f97555cbfc9d14d698f61d43a478f5911661).

+You can also consider the libraries I developed:

-Recent developments is a [DjangoAdminGeomap library](https://github.com/vb64/django.admin.geomap) to display objects on the map in the Django views and admin site.
+- [DjangoAdminGeomap](https://github.com/vb64/django.admin.geomap) to display objects on the map in the Django views and admin site.

-On github.com in 2020, [my personal account](https://github.com/vb64) is marked with the "Arctic Code Vault Contributor" sign.
+- [DjangoAdminFilters](https://github.com/vb64/django.admin.filters) providing additional filters in Django admin site tables.

+## Own projects

+I have several of my own independently developed projects, available publicly.
+The projects are developed in Python for the Google App Engine Standard Environment platform.

+Most popular project is an [EmailGateBot](https://vb64.github.io/telegram.email.notify/docs/en/guide.html) - bot in Telegram Messenger.
+Assigns a special email address to Telegram channels and groups and publishes emails in them.

 ## Education and Certificates